AdobeDocs/uxp-xd/src/pages/develop/reference/commands.md

 ▸ **makeBackground**()

-Makes a stack background
+Makes a stack background.
 Equivalent to _Object > Make Background_, which is available when selecting a single SceneNode that simultaneously meets the following conditions:
 - is a stack cell
 - is a valid background candidate
 - belongs to a Stack that has no background
 - the Stack contains at least two stack cells

-For the example below, see [layout](/develop/reference/scenegraph/#scenenodelayout--layoutproperties) for examples of creating Stack without background.
+For the example below, see [layout](/develop/reference/SceneNode/#layout) for examples of creating Stack without background.

 **Example**
 ```js